Instant Pot Kalua Pork

 This Instant Pot Kalua Pork recipe has only three ingredients and is ready in 90 minutes!
 There is no shredding needed since this pork literally falls apart while cooking and is ready to serve out of the pot.
 You have to make this ASAP!

-This recipe is for Kalua Pork in your Instant Pot.
-No, not the espresso rum Kahlúa you might be thinking of.
+This recipe for Instant Pot Kalua Pork is one of my absolute favorites.
+It’s not the espresso rum Kahlúa you might be thinking of.
 Kalua literally means “cooked in an underground oven” and is a traditional Hawaiian dish that takes many hours to make.
 It’s delicious and you should definitely try the real thing when you are in Hawaii.
-However, there is an easy shortcut to make a copycat version in your Instant Pot in a lot less time!
-You can also make this in your slow cooker, it just takes a little longer.
+However, there is an easy shortcut to make a copycat version in your Instant Pot or slow cooker in a lot less time.

 Instant Pot Kalua Pork